gianlucaricaldone/magixcel/documentation/DATABASE_SCHEMA.md

 ## Relationships

 ```
+workspaces (1) ──< (N) sessions
 sessions (1) ──< (N) files
 sessions (1) ──< (N) saved_filters
 sessions (1) ──< (N) cached_results
 ```

+**Hierarchy:**
+- A workspace contains multiple sessions (Excel/CSV files)
+- Each session belongs to exactly one workspace
+- When a workspace is deleted, all its sessions are cascade-deleted
+- Sessions contain files, filters, and cached results

 ## Migration Strategy